 However, in each project, the sensors are hard-wired to control the robot's motors.
 This allows the robot to steer left and right based on input from two sensors, but it does not allow…

-The BlueBot: 4-in-1 Robotics Kit (SB-BLUEBOT) kit can be used with the Lesson Plans listed below.
-Click on any lesson plan below to see the full information.
+The BlueBot: 4-in-1 Robotics Kit (SB-BLUEBOT) kit can be used with the Science Activities for Fun listed below.
+Click on any activity below to see the full information.